Milan Ribar

-Milan Ribar (21 November 1930 – 26 May 1996) was a Bosnian professional football manager and former player.
+Milan Ribar (21 November 1930 – 26 May 1996) was a Bosnian professional football manager and player.

 He is the only manager in Željezničar history to have won the Yugoslav First League.

 Playing career

 Ribar played for hometown club Željezničar on two occasions (1950–1953 and 1956–1960) and Borac Banja Luka (1953–1956).
 For Željezničar he made 65 league appearances and scored 2 goals.
 Ribar was known for being a very rough player.

 Managerial career

-Ribar managed Željezničar, Yugoslavia (co-manager), Iraklis, AEL 1964 FC, Čelik Zenica, Sarıyer and Zeytinburnuspor.
+Ribar managed Željezničar, Yugoslavia (co-manager), Iraklis, AEL, Čelik Zenica, Sarıyer and Zeytinburnuspor.

-With Željezničar, he won the 1971–72 Yugoslav First League.
+Ribar led Željezničar to the Yugoslav First League title in the 1971–72 season.
+With 367 games, he has the most managerial appearances for Željezničar.